mekewi/ZombiePlanet/README.md

 2. Menu
 3. Game Scene

-You can find all scenes and access them from menu item in the top bar.
+You can find all scenes and access them from Scenes Tap in top menu bar.